Wujiuuu/Label-videos/README.md

 # Label-videos
 modified code from Tensorflow label_image.py

-some modification to adapt tensorflow2.0
+some modification to adapt tensorflow2.0 so may need to change back if you are using tensorflow 1.x

 put label_video and video_files the same folder as label_image and the image_file or you change the path accordingly,